 The regulatory actions dictated by the Action Matrix may not be appropriate in rare instances.
 In these instances, the NRC may deviate from the Action Matrix to either increase or decrease NRC action.
 The application of additional resources to evaluate issues not related to licensee performance is not considered a deviation from the Action Matrix.
 Guidance for applying additional resources can be found in section 07.03 of IMC 2515.

 An Action Matrix deviation is defined in section 04.02.
 An Action Matrix deviation may be considered for a situation such as a type of finding unanticipated by the SDP that results in an inappropriate level of regulatory attention when entered into the Action Matrix.
-Examples of approved deviations can be found on the NRC’s public “ROP Action Matrix Deviations” .
+Examples of approved deviations can be found on the NRC’s public “ROP Action Matrix Deviations” website.

 A memorandum requesting an Action Matrix deviation shall be initiated by the applicable regional office.
 The memorandum shall include a synopsis of the licensee’s performance issues, the required NRC actions per the Action Matrix for these issues, the proposed alternative actions, and the region’s basis for requesting the deviation.
 The draft memorandum should be emailed to NRR/DRO/IRAB via ROPassessment.Resource@nrc.gov for awareness.
 Comments may be offered for regional consideration.
 The region should then place the document in the NRC’s ADAMS, create a concurrence package, and the RA should send the memorandum to the Office Director of NRR for concurrence.
 NRR will then forward the memorandum to the EDO for approval.